grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 Note few things about the name of the Statement:

 1. It describes a behavior of an instance of a specified class.
 Note that it does not contain method name that triggers the behavior, because what is specified is not a method, but the behavior itself.
-    The name simply tells what an instance does (“notifies listeners that server is unavailable") under certain circumstances (“when cannot connect to its monitoring port").
+The Statement name simply tells what an instance does (“notifies listeners that server is unavailable") under certain circumstances (“when cannot connect to its monitoring port").
 It is important because such description is what you can derive from thinking about responsibilities of a class, so you do not need to know any of its method signature or the code that is inside of the class.
 Hence, this is something you can come up with before implementing -- you just need to know why you created this class and build on this knowledge.
 2. The name is relatively long.
 Really, really, **really** do not worry about it.
-As long as you are describing a single behavior, it is alright.
+As long as you are describing a single behavior, it's fine.
 I know usually people are hesitant to give long names to the Statements, because they try to apply the same rules to those names as to method names in production code (and in production code too long method name can be a sign of it having too many responsibilities).
 Let me make it clear -- these two cases are different.
 In case of Statements, methods are not invoked by anyone besides the automatic runner applications, so they will not obfuscate any code that would need to call them with their long names.
 Sure, we could put all the information in the comment instead of Statement name and leave the name short, like this:

     ```csharp
     [Fact]